 But many independent hotel managers have to take on the duties of those roles themselves—or delegate to a much smaller team and fill gaps where necessary.

-In this post, we’ll discuss the challenges independent hotels currently face, 5 tips for small hotel management, and the important role hotel management software can play in simplifying operations at your independent property.
+In this post, we’ll discuss the challenges independent hotels currently face, 10 tips for small hotel management, and the important role of Small Hotel Maintenance Software can play in simplifying operations at your independent property.

 Plus we’ll provide a free checklist template to get you started with some standard small hotel management practices!